patricklafrance/wmfnext-shell/README.md

 ## 📚 Guides

 In the following guides, we'll go step by a step through the creation of a federated SPA.
-As we progress, we'll add parts to the federated application to ultimately end up with an application matching the following diagram:
+As we progress, we'll add parts to the federated application to ultimately end up with an application matching the following diagram.

 <p align="center">
     <img alt="Target application" src="./app-dark.drawio.svg#gh-dark-mode-only" />